-How to Find the Conflict in a Story - The Write Practice
+How to Find the Conflict in a Story: Conflict Mapping and Other Writing Tips

 - Authority: How does this relationship create benevolent and/or negative energy?

-- Love: How does the protagonist think of, and possibly plan to, pursue his/her love interest?
+- Love: How does the protagonist think of, and possibly plan to, pursue their love interest?

 - Enemy: Who opposes the protagonist?
 Is it direct opposition (contradicting the protagonist’s goal), or competitive (pursing the same or a similar goal)?

-Once you’ve established what the protagonist wants from each of these characters, then draw arrows connecting the characters to each other.
+Once you’ve established what the protagonist wants from each of these characters, draw arrows connecting the characters to each other.
 What might the Authority want from the Friend?
 The Friend from the Love?
 And so on.

-Not only does this give you more characters to work with, but it plants the seeds of conflict that will blossom into strong scenes.
+Not only does this give you more characters to work with, but it plants the seeds for plenty of conflict that will blossom into strong scenes.
 When characters are engaged in authentic relationships, the conflict between them occurs more naturally.
 It doesn’t feel unclear, nor does it come out of nowhere.

 So plan out two (or more) characters who want things from one another that cannot easily be given.